Cathedral Summer Music Festival of Sacred Music featuring German Music of the Baroque

 5:30pm – St. Brigids Eucharist

 Preacher: Andrew Stephens-Rennie

 8:00pm – Gregorian Chant: The Service of Compline

 The Cathedral bells ring just prior to services on Sundays, and during the week.
+Please note the bells may be rung for special services and events outside this schedule.
 The weekly schedule can be found here.

 Christ Church Anglican Cathedral offers many services on Sundays.
 Are you interested in attending a service but don’t know which you might like to attend?
 Below is a brief outline of what you can expect at the different services.